ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 we assume the noise of linear acceleration equals to sqrt(9) * 2 = 6 ![alt text][image54]
 For yaw acceleration, as I have no relevant data on my hand, I assume it to be 1 ![alt text][image55].

-To find out if I make the correct guess of these noise parameters, I make use of the tool called Noise Inovation Squared (NIS).
+To find out if I make the correct guess of these noise parameters, I make use of the tool called Noise Innovation Squared (NIS).
 NIS is calculated as followed:

 ![alt text][image50]

-I also have tried different set of value for the process noise.
+I also have tried different sets of value for the process noise.

 | Values        | Lidar           | Radar  |
 | ------------- |:-------------:| :-----:|